vaeth/dsa-stats/README.md

 Calculate probabilites for DSA (_Das schwarze Auge_)

 Author: Martin Väth (martin at mvath.de)

-This project is under a BSD type license
+This project is under the MIT License
+SPDX-License-Identifier: MIT

 For the role playing game _Das schwarze Auge_ (DSA), it is not easy to guess from the stat values and the modifiers the effective probabilities